janhq/jan/docs/docs/guides/linux.md

 ![Explore models](img/explore-model.png)

-3. You can also see different quantized versions by clicking on "Show available Versions".
+3. You can also see different quantized versions by clicking on "Show Available Versions."

 ![Model versions](img/model-version.png)